 Music Editor, Sound Designer, Engineer

 Originally from Cincinnati, OH, Keith found his way to New York City in 2003 and started out at Dubway as an intern.
-After cutting his teeth on Nick, Jr.'s children's television show The Backyardigans, and the Emmy-winning Bubble Guppies, Keith currently oversees all audio production for Nick's very successful Wallykazam!.
+After cutting his teeth on Nick, Jr.'s children's television show The Backyardigans, and the Emmy-winning Bubble Guppies, Keith has overseen audio production for Nick's Wallykazam!, and currently fine tunes VO records for Butterbean’s Cafe and a new season of Bubble Guppies.

 Also a composer and a sound designer with clients that include Audi, Volkswagen, and Nokia, his indy cred is rooted in his burgeoning reputation as a sonic colorist in the Brooklyn band scene.